2021 Federal Standard of Excellence

 - ED has several technical assistance programs designed to promote the use of evidence-based practices, most notably IES’s Regional Educational Laboratory Program and the Office of Elementary and Secondary Education’s Comprehensive Center Program.
 Both programs use research on evidence-based practices generated by the What Works Clearinghouse and other ED-funded Research and Development Centers to inform their work.
 RELs also conduct applied research and offer research-focused training, coaching, and technical support on behalf of their state and local stakeholders.
 Their work is reflected in Strategic Plan Objectives 1.4 and 2.2.

-- Often, those practices are highlighted in WWC Practice Guides, which are based on meta-analytic syntheses of existing research and augmented by the experience of practitioners.
+- Often, those practices are highlighted in WWC Practice Guides, which are based on syntheses (most recent meta-analyses) of existing research and augmented by the experience of practitioners.
 These guides are designed to address challenges in classrooms and schools.
-The WWC is currently developing five new Practice Guides for release in FY21.

 - To ensure continuous improvement of the kind of TA work undertaken by the RELs and Comprehensive Centers, ED has invested in both independent evaluation and grant-funded research.
 The REL Program is currently undergoing evaluation, and design work for the next Comprehensive Center evaluation is underway.
 Addition, IES has awarded two grants to study and promote knowledge utilization in education, including the Center for Research Use in Education and the National Center for Research in Policy and Practice.
 In June of 2020, IES released a report on How States and Districts Support Evidence Use in School Improvement, which may be of value to technical assistance providers and SEA and LEA staff in improving the adoption and implementation of evidence-based practice.

-- Finally, the Evidence Leadership Group has coordinated the development of revised evidence definitions and related selection criteria for competitive programs that align with ESSA to streamline and clarify provisions for grantees.
+- Finally, the ED developed revised evidence definitions and related selection criteria for competitive programs that align with ESSA to streamline and clarify provisions for grantees.
 These revised definitions align with ED’s suggested criteria for states’ implementation of ESSA’s four evidence levels, included in ED’s non-regulatory guidance, Using Evidence to Strengthen Education Investments.
 ED also developed a fact sheet to support internal and external stakeholders in understanding the revised evidence definitions.
 This document has been shared with internal and external stakeholders through multiple methods, including the Office of Elementary and Secondary Education ESSA technical assistance page for grantees.